lawrencel13110123/Burger/README.md

 4. Run the `schema.sql` and `seeds.sql` files into the mysql server from the command line

-5. Now you're going to run these SQL files.
+5. Now run these SQL files.

-   * Make sure you're in the `db` folder of your app.
+   * Go to the `db` folder of the app.

    * Start MySQL command line tool and login: `mysql -u root -p`.

    * With the `mysql>` command line tool running, enter the command `source schema.sql`.
-This will run your schema file and all of the queries in it -- in other words, you'll be creating your database.
+This will run the schema file and all of the queries in it -- in other words, creating the database.

-   * Now insert the entries you defined in `seeds.sql` by running the file: `source seeds.sql`.
+   * Now insert the entries defined in `seeds.sql` by running the file: `source seeds.sql`.

    * Close out of the MySQL command line tool: `exit`.

 #### Config Setup

-1. Inside your `burger` directory, create a folder named `config`.
+1. Inside the `burger` directory, create a folder named `config`.

 2. Create a `connection.js` file inside `config` directory.